avancra/Pals3D/doc/purpose.rst

 **Firmware**
-  The PicoQuant DLL is not included with the current software and has to be ordered from PicoQuant directly.
+  The PicoQuant DLL is not included with the current software and is subject to its own License and restriction.
+It can be purchase from PicoQuant directly together with the TimeHarp 260 system.